 As you welcome friends and family into your home to celebrate Christmas, remember that it is your cat’s home, too.
 While your cat may not pay the mortgage or the bills, they certainly do feel a sense of ownership to where you live.

 So what do you do if your cat doesn’t like house guests?
-With all the commotion that can come with hosting people at Christmas, be mindful of your cat’s personality to make sure their accommodations are met with peace this holiday season, too.
+With all the commotion that can come with hosting people at Christmas, be mindful of your cat’s personality to make sure their accommodations are met with peace this holiday season too.
 Some cats love company while others are afraid, so before you tidy up the guest bedroom, here are some tips and Omlet products to consider:

 Create a kitty cave: If your cat is a stranger to strangers, then it’s super important this holiday season to make sure they have a place to escape.
 Dedicate a room in the house where your cat can retreat to in order to avoid any stress.
-You can even put a climbing tree in there, like the Freestyle Indoor Cat Tree designed by Omlet, so your cat can have fun festivities of their own!
-Don’t have a room you can solely dedicate to your cat?
-No problem!
-Create a peaceful sanctuary with the Maya Indoor Cat House designed by Omlet so they can cosy up to a getaway nap.
-Place the cat house in a secluded space, such as a corner, so your cat won’t get disturbed!
+You can even put a climbing tree in there, like theFreestyle Indoor Cat Tree designed by Omlet, so your cat can have fun festivities of their own.

-Get tired ahead of time: The best way for your cat to avoid any undue holiday stress this Christmas is to sleep right through it!
+Get tired ahead of time: The best way for your cat to avoid any undue holiday stress this Christmas is to sleep right through it.
 Before your guests arrive, make sure you get in some quality playtime with your furry friend so they can tire out easily.
-The Maya Cat Toys designed by Omlet are made with 100% catnip stuffing so your kitty will get both the mental and physical stimulation they crave!
+TheSwitch Light Up Cat Scratcher designed by Omlet is the ideal choice to tire them out before the party starts.

 Cosy quarters to the rescue: While some cats like to run and hide when new people come into their space, many are open to meeting new faces and making new friends.
-But all cats like to have their own space when they feel like it!
+But all cats like to have their own space when they feel like it.
 So for the kitty that likes to mingle – just not for too long – make sure they have a cosy spot to head to when they need a break.
-The Maya Santa Donut Cat Bed with Gold Hairpin Feet designed by Omlet will not only keep your kitty comfortable and cosy, but the Santa Claus-inspired design will beautifully add to any holiday decor.
-Pair the bed with a super soft cat blanket and you just created the cosiest cat quarters in town!
+TheMaya Donut Cat Bed designed by Omlet will not only keep your kitty comfortable and cosy, but looks great in any home.

-Keep the stresses and demands of holiday prep at bay by using these tips and products to make your cat’s Christmas one to remember!
-Without a doubt, you are at the top of their Christmas wishlist, too!
+Keep the stresses and demands of holiday prep at bay by using these tips and products to make your cat’s Christmas one to remember.
+Without a doubt, you are at the top of their Christmas wishlist too.

 Christmas is the most magical part of the season.
 It’s the perfect time to snuggle up with your small furry friend and enjoy this special time of year.